carloscastillom/Data-Analytics-PowerBI/README.md

   Data Schema of the data supplied by Udacity.
   ![datschema](https://user-images.githubusercontent.com/65776444/159014165-333d86e6-42bd-4ba7-9163-b1b5506ef68e.PNG)

-You can clearly see the different tables with their respective columns. the fact table is connected through 3 dimension tables.
-Each conections is one-to-many.
+the image above show a very simple star schema.
+You can clearly see the different tables with their respective columns. the fact table is connected through 3 dimension tables and Each conections is one-to-many.

   ![DaxQuick](https://user-images.githubusercontent.com/65776444/159014761-af262076-f018-4b1e-8836-cc25fcf7962e.PNG)

 ## 2. Seven Sage Brewing Company

 Application of Extract, Transform and Load of data provided by Udacity for a company called Seven Sage Brewing Company (SSBC)

 ### Main Steps
 Here are the main steps.
 We'll go over each of these in more detail on the pages that follow.